Arbon - Tooligie - Human Induced Regeneration

 Project Information:

-Arbon - Tooligie - Human Induced Regeneration is a Human-Induced Regeneration (HIR) project located near Tooligie, approximately 40km north of Cummins on the Eyre Peninsula in South Australia.
-It was registered in December 2013 and spans a project area of 6,211.72 hectares.
+Arbon - Tooligie - Human Induced Regeneration is a Human-Induced Regeneration project located near the locality of Tooligie on the Eyre Peninsula in South Australia, approximately 84km north of the major city of Port Lincoln.
+It was registered in December 2013 and currently covers an area of 6,211.72 hectares.